 Step 3: If selected for an ARPA-E award, the awardee must submit the AmplifyMass Final Application, which is subject to re-confirmation that the applicant meets all eligibility criteria.

 Step 4: Upon re-confirming eligibility and funding availability, MassCEC will issue a firm commitment letter to provide cost share.
 A funding agreement will be provided for review at this time.
-Term sheets summarizing the funding agreements for both universities and companies are available for download.

 Step 5: Upon execution of funding agreements with both MassCEC and ARPA-E, funds will be disbursed to awardees in a single, up-front payment.